 T Levels are new, two-year technical qualifications that are offered in England only.
-A T Level is equivalent to three A Levels and is designed to provide you with specific skills and industry experience, to make you more employable before you enter the world of work.
-They can also be used to set you up for a higher-level apprenticeship or university.
+A T Level is equivalent to three A Levels and is designed to provide you with specific skills and industry experience, to make you more employable as you enter the world of work.
+They can also be used to set you up for a higher-level or degree apprenticeship or university.

 As part of a T Level, you’ll split your time between classroom-based learning and an industry placement of at least 45 days, which will be organised by your training provider

 It will eventually be possible to take T Levels in a range of construction-related subjects, including:

-T Levels in design, surveying and planning for construction will be available from September 2020 at various locations around the UK.
+T Levels in design, surveying and planning for construction will be available from September 2020 at various training providers around the UK.
 You can find out which T Levels are being offered in your area here.